7+1 Commandments for Writing Irresistible Marketing Hooks

 This means that your marketing message is what determines whether or not people will convert.
 Channels and tactics only distribute that message.

 This also means that a channel or tactic isn’t restricted to a particular awareness level.
-For example, paid ads can reach both unaware and aware audiences.
+For example, paid ads can reach both unaware and most aware audiences.
 It all hinges on your marketing hook.

 To connect with an unaware audience, the marketing hook shouldn’t begin with a problem or solution.
 Its main goal is to spark curiosity.
 After that, the copy should introduce the problem, present the solution and explain why your product is the best choice.

-An effective marketing strategy incorporates all five levels of awareness.
+📝 Note: An effective marketing strategy incorporates all five levels of awareness.

 Examples